Associate Professor Jan Jamie Eldridge

 I obtained my MA and MSci degrees from the University of Cambridge in 2001.
-I stayed at the University to study for my PhD in astrophysics at the Institute of Astronomy.
+I stayed at the University to study for my PhD in astrophysics at the Institute of Astronomy, graduating in 2005.
 After this I undertook postdoctoral research at the Institut d’Astrophysics de Paris, Queen’s University Belfast and the Institute of Astronomy.
 In 2011 I was appointed as a Lecturer of Astrophysics at The University of Auckland.

 In addition to my research activities I am also keen to participate in public understanding of science activities and have helped out at open days for previous departments.
 I have also given many public talks in Inverness, Chester, Antrim and Cambridge.
 My talks are on various subjects such as: "The Birth, Life and Death of Stars", "Stars in their death throes” and “Supernova Kicks and Runaway Stars".

 Recently I have given a few talks on the topic of assessing how accurate science-fiction can be with titles such as: "The Science of Sci-Fi: The Good the Bad and the Ugly" and "The Science of Sci-Fi: does every planet look just like home?"